flyingrhinonz/wifiap/README.md

 **Is this what you need?
 Then continue reading.**

 * I will be using a RPI3b for this.
-    * If you are using RPI3/4 with raspberry pi OS - the commands and configs should work without issues.
+    * If you are using RPI3/4 with raspberry pi OS - the commands and configs should work without issues and you should have a working solution by the end of this page.
     * However, you can use pretty much any hardware or OS you want - the concept will be similar, though you'd need to make some adjustments in the commands, configs, etc (out of scope of this guide).
     * Low spec hardware may limit your speed due to the USB adapter or 100Mbps LAN, etc - but you already know what hardware you are using and it's specs/limitations.
 * I am using a USB-wifi adapter with external antenna for better coverage.
 I won't use the built in RPI wifi.